calirails/meteor-microscope/readme.txt

 // ============ Custom errors package ===============
 The package was named 'cn-meteor-flash-messsages' and is included as a package.
 The source code for the package resides at: https://github.com/calirails/meteor-flash-messages.git
+	// Github account used for public repo of the custom errors package user name: 'calirails'